guinuxbr/dapnet-ntfygateway/INSTALL.md

 ## Configuring the script as a service

-To make the script start at boot and to keep it running in the background, we will use a SystemD service.
+To make the script start at boot and to keep it running in the background, we will use a `Systemd` service.

 Ensure the correct folder to host `Systemd` user services exists.